 When they take at least 60 pictures at an event, we make a special slide show with their pics for their event which are shared on Facebook, other social medias and in blog I write for several HIV/AIDS website and publications.
 If less than 60 but more than 20 pics are submitted for an event, the pics are upload in their own event album on Facebook.
 If less than 20 pictures are taken at an event, the pictures are used in the monthly slide shows we make featuring pictures of Dab the AIDS Bear around the world.

-Many of our Ambassadors of Hope are active in HIV/AIDS awareness, education and prevention while helping or advocating for those already infected around the world.
-They take their Dab the AIDS Bear when talking with their local, state, national and country officials about HIV/AIDS issues.
-But this is not required of all of our Ambassadors of Hope.
 We have different parts of the program to fit what people are comfortable doing to help people with HIV and AIDS.
-About 150 of our Ambassadors of Hope live outside of the United States where the country may or may not be HIV friendly and I take this into account.
+About 200 of our Ambassadors of Hope live outside of the United States where the country may or may not be HIV friendly and I take this into account.